sampsyo/wideq/README.md

 LG accounts seem to be associated with specific countries, so be sure to use the one with which you originally created your account.
 For Korean, for example, you'd use `-c KR -l ko-KR`.

-Also note that logging in via a linked Google account doesn't seem to work at the moment.
+On first run, the script will ask you to log in with your LG account.
-However, other login methods (facebook, Amazon, regular email & password) have been successfully tested.
+Logging in with Google does not seem to work, but other methods (plain email & password, Facebook, and Amazon) do.

 By default, the example just lists the devices associated with your account.
 You can also specify one of several other commands: